How to Build a Property Management Accounting Budget Plan

 9. Expense

-Expenses are the costs incurred in running your property management business, including maintenance, repairs, marketing, and administrative expenses.
+Expenses are the costs incurred in running your Property Management Accounting business, including maintenance, repairs, marketing, and administrative expenses.

 10. Depreciation